What Are Saxenda’s Side Effects? Let’s explore the most common side effects and withdrawal symptoms during a medical weight loss medication program.

 When a patient feels hungry it is harder to watch how much or how often they are eating.
 The increase in calories causes weight gain because they have a difficult time continuing their routine and maintaining their weight without the medication.

-Some patients will lose a significant amount of weight with Saxenda through behavior modification, and their bodies and mind will be retrained to continue these permanent lifestyle changes.
+Although, Saxenda will help some patients lose a significant amount of weight through behavior modification.
+And it will retrain their bodies and minds to continue these permanent lifestyle changes.
 These changes should include a consistent diet of low-calorie healthy foods and daily exercise.

 3. How Long Can I Stay On Saxenda?